 Ana Maria Garcia, BS, MBA (FL)plus

-One of her most treasured legacies is having built an award-winning Call Center for Customers with Disabilities, with both 911 service for the North Eastern United States, as well as a Relay Call Service (711) for New England.
-Relay is administered by the FCC for individuals who are Deaf, Hard of Hearing, Deaf/Blind, or Speech Disabled.
+One of her most treasured legacies is having built an award-winning Call Center for Customers with Disabilities, with both 911 service for the Northeastern United States, as well as a Relay Call Service (711) for New England.
+Relay is administered by the Federal Communication Commission for individuals who are deaf, hard of hearing, deaf/blind, or speech disabled.

-Annie has been a valuable and successful corporate Union Contract Negotiator with the Unions of CWA & IBEW, negotiating for thousands of Representatives.
-Upon her retirement from the corporate world due to Alpha1 Antitrypsin Deficiency and COPD diagnoses in 2002, she experimented with proprietorship of a nationally well-known franchise, Edible Arrangements.
+Annie has been a valuable and successful corporate union contract negotiator with the unions of Communications Workers of America & International Brotherhood of Electrical Workers, negotiating for thousands of representatives.
+Upon her retirement from the corporate world due to alpha-1 antitrypsin deficiency and COPD diagnoses in 2002, she experimented with proprietorship of a nationally well-known franchise, Edible Arrangements.

-Annie holds a Bachelor of Science degree in Business Administration from Florida International University and an MBA from Nova Southeastern University.
+Annie holds a BS degree in Business Administration from Florida International University and an MBA from Nova Southeastern University.
 She is fluent in English, Spanish, and French.

 Louise Hobden (State Captain, NH)plus